-1. For trowels equipped with a standard handle (SXHD), turn the star wheel counterclockwise to release tension on the blade pitch cable.
+For trowels equipped with a standard handle, turn the star wheel counterclockwise to release tension on the blade pitch cable.
+See Figure 11.

+Figure 11.
+Blade Pitch Cable Adjustment (Standard Handle)

+2. For trowels equipped with a Quick PitchTM handle, squeeze the trigger lock and push the T-handle towards the engine to release tension on the blade pitch cable.
 See Figure 12.

 Figure 12.
-Blade Pitch Cable Adjustment (Standard Handle)

-For trowels equipped with a Quick Pitch[TM] handle (QXHD), squeeze the trigger lock and push the T-handle toward the engine to release tension on the blade pitch cable.
-See Figure 13.

-Figure 13.
 Blade Pitch Cable Adjustment (Quick PitchTM Handle)

-The Quick Pitch[TM] T-handle is under spring tension and can snap in the direction of force (toward the user) if not firmly grasped, which can cause bodily injury.
+The Quick PitchTM T-handle is under spring tension and can snap in the direction of force (toward the user) if not firmly grasped, which may cause bodily injury.